greendinosaur/otd-sport-headline-tweet/README.md

 python3 main.py
 ```
 Will generate a headline which is tweeted automatically and also printed to the terminal.

+# Sourcing data
+Check out [scrape_data.py](scrape_data.py) for an example of using Beautiful Soup to scare a website for result data.
+You can customise this or use it as a basis for authoring your own data sourcing script

 # TODO
 * Penalty shootout scores and scorers are not used